 169. Comment: Commenter 22 states that some requirements in Parts IV.B.6.b.iii and iv impose uncertain but potentially large new costs on the Tier A Municipality while achieving little or no additional control of localized stream scouring.
-Commenter 22 points to Part I.F.7.e of the current 2009 Tier A MS4 NJPDES permit, which requires repairs that have very limited geographic scope but generally solve the localized scouring problem.
-Specifically, Part I.F.7.e requires repairs solely of the "areas where localized stream and bank scouring occurs" (not elsewhere in the catchment area of the outfall pipe).
-Commenter 22 states that the additional Part I.F.7.e requirement that these repairs "shall be made in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey" (and the ongoing Part I.F.7.c requirement to maintain municipally operated stormwater facilities) should ensure that these repairs generally solve the localized scouring problem on a long-term basis.
+Commenter 22 points to Part I.F.7.e of the current 2009 Tier A MS4 NJPDES permit, which requires repairs that have very limited geographic scope but generally solve the localized stream and bank scouring occurs" (not elsewhere in the catchment area of the outfall pipe).
+Commenter 22 states that the additional Part I.F.7.e requirement that these repairs "shall be made in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey" (and the ongoing Part I.F.7.c requirement to maintain municipally operated stormwater facilities) should ensure that these repairs generally solve the localized scouring basis.